C2FO/vfs/docs/ftp.md

 }
 ```

-FileSystem implements vfs.Filesystem for the FTP filesystem.
+FileSystem implements vfs.FileSystem for the FTP filesystem.

 #### func  NewFileSystem